opnfv/compass4nfv/docs/release/installation/preconditions.rst

 NOTE: PLEASE DO NOT GIT CLONE COMPASS4NFV IN ROOT DIRECTORY(INCLUDE SUBFOLDERS).

-To get stable /Danube release, you can use the following command:
+To get stable/euphrates release, you can use the following command:

-- git checkout Danube.1.0
+- git checkout Euphrates.1.0

 Setup Requirements
 ------------------